huwenboshi/s-ldxr/docs/gcorsq.md

     --out TRAIT_EAS_EUR_contannot.txt
 ```

+This step typically takes 2 to 5 minutes to run on a stand alone computer.

 Here are the meanings of the flags.

 * `--coef` specifies the output from the previous step.
 The jackknife pseudo